taylorlacort/nextqs-ESCPOS-ThermalPrinter-Android/README.md

 Some printer models (like Gertec) have firmware limitations when processing large continuous raster images (logos, QR codes).
 When printing large images, the printer may freeze or stop responding, causing subsequent text not to be printed.

-This library includes an **image slicing feature** (available since version 7.0.0) that automatically splits large images into smaller vertical strips to prevent these issues.
+This library includes an **image slicing feature** (available since version 7.0.0, perfected in 7.0.2) that automatically splits large images into smaller vertical strips to prevent these issues while maintaining visual continuity.

 ### How to Enable Image Slicing